Laser Eye Surgery EyeResearch.Co.UK

 Patients are advised to take at least three days off work and avoid strenuous activity after surgery.
 Time off work will vary on the individual and occupation.
 Individual assessment is required to determine the time needed for recovery.
 People undergoing bilateral laser, may need time off upto a week minimum especially if they drive.

-What kind of vision can I expect with PRK/LASEK?
+What kind of vision can I expect with LASEK?

 This depends largely on the amount of correction required.
-Vision is typically quite blurry in the first week or two following surgery, with the lower prescriptions gaining better vision more rapidly.
+Vision is typically blurry in the first week following surgery, with the lower prescriptions gaining better vision more rapidly.

 What are the risks?

-Data gathered from follow-up studies indicate complications with the Laser procedure.
+Data gathered from studies do indicate that complications occur with the Laser procedure.
 However, as with all medical procedures there are always risk factors to be considered.
-The three main concerns with PRK/LASEK are infection, corneal haze and under or over correction.
+The three main concerns with LASEK are infection, corneal haze and under or over correction.
 A superficial, transient corneal haze can be detected on some patients following surgery.
 This does not usually affect visual acuity.
 In most cases, the haze regresses within 6-8 weeks.
 The 'late' haze can appear after 6 - 8 weeks.
 Rare cases of persistent haze have been reported.
-Undercorrections can be retreated with a retreatment procedure.
-Patients are initially overcorrected as the normal healing process allows for regression to the desired correction.
+Undercorrection or overcorrection can be treated with a retreatment procedure.

 Will I need glasses in the future?